-By our Art contributor, Kathryn Hyland
+By Kathryn Hyland

-Alright ladies, can you believe summer is more than halfway over?
+Alright ladies, can you believe summer is nearly over?
 Summertime is when we finally get around to all those projects we've pinned on Pinterest, right?
 If you're anything like me you probably have several projects you're dying to start but somehow always mange to talk yourself out of, telling yourself you have more important things to do or that your work isn't really that great anyway.

 For all of you artists out there who have been putting off perfecting your craft and for the wannabe artists who are hesitant to get started, I highly recommend taking the 45 min to watch this inspiring video.